simonmichael/hledger/ROADMAP.md

 ----

-## Milestones
+## Achievements

-Some project achievements to unlock, for fun:
+Some project achievements to unlock.
+This is for fun.
+("being a software maintainer means unending toil in mostly-obscurity, so you've got to seek out the fun where you can!" --[me](https://www.reddit.com/r/haskell/comments/eddwbu/top_nonprogrammingrelated_haskell_apps/))

 - <s>**1.0 release**</s>
 - <s>**packaged in major distros, binaries available**</s>